DataMigrators/nextgen.mettleci.io/docs/mettleci-cli/asset-analysis-namespace.md

 ???+ info "This command is for running MettleCI Asset Queries"

-    If you're looking for the **Compliance Rules** returned by DataStage flow analysis then see the [Compliance Test](#compliance-test-command) Command.
+    If you're looking for the **Asset Analysis Rules** returned by DataStage flow analysis then see the [asset-analysis test](#asset-analysis-test) Command.

 ![asset-analysis query syntax](../railroads/svgs/asset-analysis-query.svg "asset-analysis query syntax")

-The command line implementation of the Compliance Query functionality exposes the low-level mechanism to produce a report listing the results of the specified Asset Queries.
+The command line implementation of the Asset Analysis Query functionality exposes the low-level mechanism to produce a report listing the results of the specified Asset Queries.

 #### Parameters